About Us

 Everything changed in fourth grade when our moms began carpooling us to practices.
 Between long car rides, playdates, sleepovers, and our shared love of performing, we slowly grew closer.
 By fifth grade, we were inseparable best friends, and that bond has only continued to grow stronger over the years.

-We’ve been best friends ever since and we always will be.
+We have been best friends ever since, and we always will be.

 Las Damas began by chance.
 In March 2024, we choreographed quinceañera dances for a close family friend whose celebration took place that July.
 On the day of the event, we naturally stepped into the role of coordinators when we saw that the court and family needed additional support.
 What started as choreography quickly became something more.